HunterBarclay/school/cs354/ta2/README.md

 - `*.java` -> Java source files that make up the interpreter and compiler.
 See files for further details.
 - `test/test-*/` -> Test directories that contain tests focused on a specific aspect.
 Each of these directories include out files will dumps from the program, scanner, etc. as well as err files that contain dumps from the error stream of the program for debugging.
+See [Unit Testing Files](#unit-testing-files) for details on contained files.

 ### Unit Testing Files
 Each file name is suffixed with the program number it is referring to.
+Some files may be omitted in the actual directory, see [Testing](#testing) for details on test skipping.

 - `prg[num]` -> Test program to compile.
 - `inp[num]` -> File to feed into the input stream the translated program and interpreter when running them.